SteeltoeOSS/Documentation/api/v4/connectors/cosmosdb.md

 }
 ```

-Notice this configuration file contains the database name, in addition to the connection string.
+Notice that this configuration file contains the database name, in addition to the connection string.
 This value is exposed
 as `CosmosDbOptions.Database`.

 ### Initialize Steeltoe Connector

-Update your `Program.cs` as below to initialize the Connector:
+Update your `Program.cs` to initialize the Connector:

 ```csharp
 using Steeltoe.Connectors.CosmosDb;